RiyaLdn/Web-App-DevOps-Project/README.md

 - **Node Overload:** If nodes are reaching their capacity, auto-scaling can be configured in metrics.
 This can help dynamically adjust the number of nodes based on workloads.
 This would ensure optimal resource allocation.

 - **Low Disk Percentage:** There is also the possibility of the underutilisation of resources.
 If there is a consistently low disk percentage, it could be an indication that storage resources are inappropriately sized for the given workload.

+## Azure Integration with Azure Key Vault for Secrets Management

+To enhance security and efficient secret management, we have integrated Azure Key Vault into our project.

+### Azure Key Vault Setup

+**Key Vault Creation**

+- We began by creating a Key Vault in Azure, to safely store secrets.

+**Assigned Permissions**

+- To have full control over the Key Vault, I granted myself the highest level of access, known as the **Key Vault Administrator**.
+Administrators can manage access policies, configure advanced settings, and perform any operation within the Key Vault.

+### Secrets Stored in the Key Vault

+### AKS Integration with Key Vault

+### Changes to Application Code

 ## Contributors